thanasisn/BBand_LAP/JOURNAL/Readme.md

 After the message was cleared, it start operation.

-Probably was frozen fro yesterday.
+Probably was frozen from yesterday.